dominic-ks/bdvs-password-reset/readme.txt

 `

 ### Change Log
+ - 0.0.4
+ -- Added /validate-code to allow checking a code's validity without actually resetting the password
  - 0.0.3
  -- Fixed bug causing 500 error where WordPress TimeZone was set to a manual UTC offsite